 Sophistication of Banking Systems

-- There are more than 1,700 public, private and cooperative banks operating in Germany, of which 103 are branches of foreign banks.
-There are 54 representative offices of foreign banks in Germany.
+- There are more than 1,700 public, private and cooperative banks operating in Germany, including close to 200 domestic and foreign commercial banks.
+There are 58 representative offices of foreign banks in Germany.

-- Germany's foreign-exchange market has an average daily turnover of USD116bn, accounting for 1.8% of global turnover (Bank for International Settlements triennial global survey 2016).
+- Germany's foreign-exchange market has an average daily turnover of USD116 billion, accounting for 1.8% of global turnover (Bank for International Settlements triennial global survey 2016).

 - Germany's sovereign debt market is one of the largest and most liquid in the world.
 Corporate bonds are also widely available and account for the majority of bond trading in Germany.
 Outstanding debt securities were valued at USD3.712 trillion at the end of 2017.
 Yields on some German government bonds are currently negative.

 - The banking industry is regulated by the Federal Financial Supervisory Authority.
 As a eurozone country it is also covered by the Single Supervisory Mechanism.
 The central bank is the Deutsche Bundesbank.

-- The Corporate Income Tax rate is 15%, with a surcharge of 5.5% payable on the tax, giving a total CIT rate of 15.82%.
+- The corporate income tax rate is 15%, with a surcharge of 5.5% payable on the tax, giving a total CIT rate of 15.825%.

-- Trade tax is charged at a base rate of 3.5% and a municipal tax rate is between 12.6% and 19.25% depending on location.
-The total tax burden on corporate profits is around 30.2% in Berlin and 33% in Munich.
+- Trade tax is charged at a base rate of 3.5% with a location-dependent municipal tax levied on top.